define-private-public/HTML5-Canvas-Nim/README.md

    - ellipse() is here, but note it's supported in Edge but not IE
    - There are `distinct` types for things (list them)
    - `resetTransform()` is actually emulated instead of being the real function call
+   - Not all of the compositing operations are tested
  - [x] List of functions/properties to bind (https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D)
  - [ ] some examples/tests
  - [x] GitHub mirror